 Ideally, the buyer has constituted a document listing all the specifications of the product to inspect, and these specs become the inspector’s checklist.
 When no such information is provided, the inspector simply collects information for the buyer’s review.

 Depending on the type of products, certain tests are included in the inspector’s job.
 For example: a product drop test on 3 samples, from 80cm high on a concrete floor (if at least 1 sample breaks or does not function any more, the test is failed).

 What are the limits of a final random inspection?

 Importers often put a lot of pressure on suppliers, who risk a tough re-negotiation of prices (or even an order cancellation) if the products have serious quality problems.
 QC inspectors are seen as policemen and might be bribed if supervision is not sufficient.

 It is conducted on samples drawn randomly, not on the whole quantity.
 There is always a small chance that findings are not applicable to the whole shipment, even if the so-called “normal” or “tightened” levels are followed.

-Similarly, a dishonest factory can short-ship of switch the products just before shipment (unless the loading of the goods is also monitored).
+Similarly, a dishonest factory can short-ship or switch the products just before shipment (unless the loading of the goods is also monitored).

-This is why I usually advise to conduct an inspection during production, in addition to a final random inspection: problems are caught early, and some suppliers see it as assistance rather than policing.
+This is why I usually advise conducting an inspection during production, in addition to a final random inspection: problems are caught early, and some suppliers see it as assistance rather than policing.